Meten EdtechX Education Group Earnings and Growth Analysis : Stock market Insights & financial analysis

 Earnings and Valuation of Meten EdtechX Education Group (NASDAQ:METX

-The P/E ratio of Meten EdtechX Education Group is -2.60, which means that its earnings are negative and its P/E ratio cannot be compared to companies with positive earnings.
-The P/E ratio of Meten EdtechX Education Group is -2.60, which means that its earnings are negative and its P/E ratio cannot be compared to companies with positive earnings.
-Meten EdtechX Education Group has a P/B Ratio of 3.25.
-P/B Ratios above 3 indicate that a company could be overvalued with respect to its assets and liabilities.
+The P/E ratio of Meten EdtechX Education Group is -2.07, which means that its earnings are negative and its P/E ratio cannot be compared to companies with positive earnings.
+The P/E ratio of Meten EdtechX Education Group is -2.07, which means that its earnings are negative and its P/E ratio cannot be compared to companies with positive earnings.
+Meten EdtechX Education Group has a P/B Ratio of 2.58.
+P/B Ratios below 3 indicates that a company is reasonably valued with respect to its assets and liabilities.

 More latest stories: here